 Part 1: When Life Gives You Scraps, Make Quilts

-Part 2: 4 Ways To Fold Fabric (coming soon)
+Part 2: 4 Ways You Can Fold Fabric to Organize Your Quilt Studio

 Part 3: 5 Great Tips On How to Store Fabric (coming soon)

 If you’ve been a quilter for a while, I’m sure you’ve heard this quote, “When life gives you scraps, make quilts!”

 Eye candy for quilters!